Distances between probability distributions of different dimensions

 \section{Introduction}

-Measuring a distance, whether in the sense of a metric or a divergence, between two probability distributions is a fundamental endeavor in machine learning and statistics.
+\IEEEPARstart{M}{easuring} a distance, whether in the sense of a metric or a divergence, between two probability distributions is a fundamental endeavor in machine learning and statistics.
 We encounter it in clustering \cite{irpino2008dynamic}, density estimation \cite{sheather2004density}, generative adversarial networks \cite{arjovsky2017wasserstein}, image recognition \cite{bao2017cvae}, minimax lower bounds \cite{guntuboyina2011lower}, and just about any field that undertakes a statistical approach towards data.
-It is well-known that the space of Borel probability measures on a measurable space $\Omega \subseteq \mathbb{R}^n$ may be equipped with many different metrics and divergences, each good for its own purpose, but two of the most common families are: \leqnomode \reqnomode For $p=1$ and $2$, the $p$-Wasserstein metric gives the Kantorovich metric (also called earth mover's metric) and L\'evy-Fr\'echet metric respectively.
+It is well-known that the space of Borel probability measures on a measurable space $\Omega \subseteq \mathbb{R}^n$ may be equipped with many different metrics and divergences, each good for its own purpose, but two of the most common families are the $p$-Wasserstein metric

+For $p=1$ and $2$, the $p$-Wasserstein metric gives the Kantorovich metric (also called earth mover's metric) and L\'evy-Fr\'echet metric respectively.
 Likewise, for various choices of $f$, we obtain as special cases the Kullback--Liebler, Jensen--Shannon, R\'enyi, Jeffreys, Chernoff, Pearson chi-squared, Hellinger squared, exponential, and alpha--beta divergences, as well as the total variation metric (see Table~\ref{tab:f}).
-However, we stress that the $p$-Wasserstein metric cannot be expressed as an $f$-divergence.
+Nevertheless, a $p$-Wasserstein metric cannot be expressed as an $f$-divergence.